kalyancn4u/kalyancn4u.github.io/_posts/2025-11-07-dsml-mlops-master-checklist.md

 date: 2025-11-07 17:30:00 +0530
 ---

-# ☑️ DS / ML / MLOps Lifecycle Checklist
+# ☑️ DSML: MLOps Lifecycle Checklist
 *Plan → Data → Model → Deploy*

 > 🧭 *A complete, validated, and easy-to-follow roadmap of the Machine Learning lifecycle — harmonized from Google, AWS, Microsoft, Deepchecks, and Neptune.ai frameworks.*